BavoDebraekeleer/cheat-sheet/dotNET/asp-api.md

 #### Reporting Validation Errors

-The [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807) is the stander for reporting validation errors.
+The [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807) is the standard for reporting validation errors on Controller level.
 It defines common error formats for those applications that need one, to provide a format that can be automatically parsed, read, and reacted to by the client-side app.

 A validation error is a client-side mistake, so 400 range status code.